aWIPS Profiles

 In the Profile Assigned to WLC window, you cannot enable or disable Forensic Capture.

-• Assigned On: Shows the date and time the aWIPS profile is assigned to the wireless controller.
+• Assigned On: Shows the date and time when the aWIPS profile is assigned to the wireless controller.

 Step 14